OpenFreeEnergy/openfe/docs/guide/protocols/septop.rst

   atom orderings in symmetric molecules (e.g. a flipping phenyl ring) instead of a standard mass-weighted RMSD.

-The following metrics are computed per lambda state for both the complex and solvent legs:
+The following metrics are computed per lambda state for both the complex and solvent leg production simulations only:

 * **Ligand A and B RMSD** — symmetry-corrected RMSD relative to the first production frame.
-* **Ligand A and B COM drift** — centre-of-mass displacement from the initial position (complex leg only).
+* **Ligand A and B COM drift** — centre-of-mass displacement from the initial production simulation position (complex leg only).
 * **Protein 2D RMSD** — pairwise RMSD matrix between all analyzed frames (complex leg only).